positron-solutions/transient-showcase/README.md

    ["Toggle Complexity"
     ("t" tsc--toggle-complex)]])

-;; (tsc-simple-messager)
+;; (tsc-simple-messager) ; toggle complexity on

-;; does not "return" when called independently
+;; Because `tsc--complex' is in a defvar, its behavior persists when called ;; independently.
+Because `tsc-simple-messager' is not in the menu stack when ;; called this way, no return will be performed.
 ;; (tsc-complex-messager)

 ```

-<a id="org09b11a7"></a>
+<a id="org687548b"></a>

 ## Pre-Commands Explained

-The value in the `:transient` slot affects the state of variables that the body of your command will see and what will happen after your command, during the post-command.

-The `:transient` slot holds a function symbol called the "pre-command."
-Before your suffix body forms run, the pre-command is called and creates the conditions that your suffix may use to, for example, read variables that were just set on infixes.
-If the pre-command calls `transient-export` then it will add to history.
+Before evaluating the command of a suffix, a pre-command function is called and creates the conditions that your suffix may use to, for example, read variables that were just set on any infixes.
+The pre-command function will also set up some states so that transient's post-command behavior can figure out if it needs to exit, save values, or enter another transient, and what else to do while entering that new transient.
+The pre-command is stored in the `:transient` slot and holds a function symbol.

 When using macros to define prefixes, you will often see `:transient` set to `t`.
-In `transient-define-prefix` and `transient-define-suffix`, the `t` value is actually translated to `transient--do-call` or `transient--do-recurse` depending on the situation.
+In `transient-define-prefix` and `transient-define-suffix`, the `t` value is actually translated to a pre-command of `transient--do-call` or `transient--do-recurse` depending on the situation.
+These export arguments and then result in some menu flow.

-These functions set up some states so that post-command can figure out if it needs to exit, save values, or enter another transient, and what else to do while entering that new transient.
+If the prefix has any infixes, the pre-command may "export" them.
+If the pre-command calls `transient-export` then it will also add those infix states to `transient-history`.

 The [official long manual](https://magit.vc/manual/transient.html#Transient-State) has some more detail.
 These examples should prepare you to visualize the forms used in those explanations.